RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 # Pre-conditions

+0. The project repo must be cloned.
 1. `zookeeper` and `kafka` must be running.
-2. The `SPARK_HOME` and `KAFKA_HOME` envariables must be set appropriately
+2. The `SPARK_HOME` and `KAFKA_HOME` envariables must be set appropriately.
-3. python 2.7 must be installed
+3. python 2.7 must be installed.
+4. Twitter app credentials must be known

 # To run

-You'll need to have 4 windows open:
+You'll need to have 5 windows open:

 4. will run various command line utilities
+2. will run the spark job
 1. will run the classifier
-2. will run the spark job
 3. will run the tweet injector
+5. will run the blocker

 In each of them, do

     $ cd .../W205-Project/python
+    $ export KAFKA_HOME=wherever-kafka-lives
+    $ export SPARK_HOME=wherever-spark-lives

+with the appropriate substitutions made.

 When starting the apps, all endpoints will default to *localhost:the-right-port*